dotnet/docs-maui/docs/user-interface/handlers/customize.md

 ## Customize a control

 The .NET MAUI `Entry` is a single-line text input control, that implements the `IEntry` interface.
-On iOS, the `EntryHandler` maps the `Entry` to an iOS `UITextField` control.
-On Android, the `Entry` is mapped to an `AppCompatEditText` control, and on Windows the `Entry` is mapped to a `TextBox` control:
+On iOS, the `EntryHandler` maps the `Entry` to an iOS `UITextField` native view.
+On Android, the `Entry` is mapped to an `AppCompatEditText` native view, and on Windows the `Entry` is mapped to a `TextBox` native view:

 :::image type="content" source="media/customize/entry-handler.png" alt-text="Entry handler architecture." border="false":::